nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 If you're shipping your first product, here's the playbook I'd recommend:

-- **Start monolithic.** Make clean internal separations, but deploy as one unit.
-- **Single repo.** Simplifies CI, dependency management, onboarding.
-- **Dead-simple local setup.** Make `make run` work.
-If it takes more, document it.
-- **Invest early in CI/CD.** Tests and automation are cheaper early than trying to retrofit stability later.
+- **Start monolithic.** Pick a common framework and focus on getting the features done.
+All well known frameworks are more than good enough to build some API or website and serve the users.
+Don't follow the hype, stick to boring way of doing things, you can thank yourself later.
+- **Single repo.** Don't bother splitting your code in multiple repositories.
+I had cases when developer separated some code into a repository that acted as a library for a core project.
+But there wasn't apparent reason doing so, there was only one piece of code that consumed that library, but that added to operational complexity in the codebase.
+- **Dead-simple local setup.** Make `make up` work.
+If it takes more, be very specific on the steps, record video/loom, add screenshots.
+If your code is going to be run by an intern or junior dev, they'll likely hit a roadblock and you would have to spend time explaining how to troubleshoot an issue.
+I found that documenting every possible issue for every operating system eliminates time clarifying why certain thing in a local setup didn't work.
+- **Invest early in CI/CD.** Even if it's a simple HTML that you could just copy on your FTP server, you could automate this and rely on souce control with CI/CD to do it.
+When setup is properly automated, you just forget about your continuous integration infrastructure and focus on features.
+I've seen many teams and founders when working with outsource teams often be cheap on CI/CD and that results in team being demoralized and annoyed by manual deployment processes.
 - **Split surgically.** Only split when you can _prove_ it solves a real, painful scaling problem.
+Use your energy on improving modularity and testability of your codebase, rather than solving unncecessary complicated problems.

 And above all: **optimize for developer velocity.**

 Velocity is your startup’s oxygen.
 Premature microservices leak that oxygen slowly — until one day, you can't breathe.

+## If you go with microservice-based approach

+I had micro-service based projects created earlier than it should be done and here are next recommendations that I could give on that:

+- Evaluate your technical stack that powers your micro-service based architecture.
+Invest in developer experience tooling.
+When you have service based separation you now need to think about automating your microservice stack automatic configuration in production deployment and locally.
+In certain projects I had to build a separate CLI that does administrative tasks on the monorepository.
+One project I had, contained 15-20 microservice deployments and for local environment I had to create a code generator for `docker compose` files to achieve for the regular developer seamless one command start-up.
+- Focus on reliable communication protocols around service communication.
+If it's async messaging, make sure your message schemas are consistent and standardized.
+If it's REST, focus on OpenAPI documentation.
+Inter-service communication clients must implement many things that don't come out-of-box: retries with exponential backoff, timeouts.
+A typical bare-bones gRPC client requires you to manually factor those additional things to make sure you don't suffer from transient errors.
+- Ensure that your unit, integration testing, end-to-end testing setup is stable and scales with the amount of service-level separations you introduce into your codebase.
+- On smaller projects that use micro-service based workloads, you would likely default to a shared library with common helpers for instrumenting your observability, communication code in a consistent way.
+An imporant consideration here — keep your shared library as small as possible.
+Any substantial change inside it would require you to recompile each and every service that depends on that shared library.
+- Look into observability earlier on.
+Add structured-JSON logs and create various correllation IDs for debugging things once your app is deployed, even basic helpers that output rich logging information (until you istrumented your app with proper logging/tracing facilities) often saves time figuring out flaky user flows.

+To summarize: if you're still going for microservices, you should beforehand understand the tax you're going to pay in terms of additional development time and maintenance to make the setup workable for every engineer in your team.

 # Conclusion

 Premature microservices are a tax your startup can’t afford.
 Stay simple.
 Stay pragmatic.
 Stay alive.
 When you _truly_ outgrow your monolith, you’ll be able to split services with confidence — because you’ll be solving real problems, not imaginary ones.

 **Before reaching for microservices, ask yourself: _What's the simplest system that could work today?_**